VertaAI/modeldb/client/verta/docs/quickstart.rst

 3. Obtain your Verta Credentials
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-* On Verta Core or Verta Enterprise, log into the Verta Web App (e.g., `https://app.verta.ai <https://app.verta.ai>`__) and visit the Profile page to find your developer key.
+* On Verta Core or Verta Enterprise, log into the Verta Web App (e.g., |web app|) and visit the Profile page to find your developer key.

     .. image:: /_static/images/web-app-profile.png
         :width: 50%